 The next tab is the Configuration tab.
-This tab contains all platform-specific options.
+This tab shows the available Application options.

 Fig. 14: Configuration Tab

 JRE Tab

 The next tab is the JRE tab.
 This tab allows you to configure the Java Runtime Environment used for running the underlying launch script.
 It does not configure the MicroEJ Application execution.
 The VM Arguments text field allows you to set vm-specific options, which are typically used to increase memory spaces: